 He met with the head of the State-Owned Assets Supervision and Administration Commission of the State Council (SASAC) on Sunday.
 It’s rare for SASAC to publicize a meeting between its chief and the leader of an internet company — a search on the commission’s website turns up no announcements of similar meetings with rivals Tencent and Baidu.

 Details of the meeting are scarce.
-But SASAC hopes state-owned enterprises it supervises will "practically cooperate" with Alibaba, to foster integration of the digital and real economies, said Hao Peng, SASAC’s party secretary, adding that state-owned and private enterprises should together “tackle risks and challenges.”
+But SASAC hopes state-owned enterprises it supervises will "practically cooperate" with Alibaba, to foster integration of the online and offline economies, said Hao Peng, SASAC’s party secretary, adding that state-owned and private enterprises should together “tackle risks and challenges.”

 Ma gave a similarly rosy portrait of the meeting, saying he looks forward to Alibaba’s cooperation and hopes to establish a long-term collaboration with SASAC.

 SASAC has been driving lately to inject life into ossified state-run companies by inviting Chinese and foreign firms to make equity investments and set up strategic partnerships with central SOEs.

 This post was edited to clarify Hao Peng's comments at his meeting with Jack Ma.